 - Best content marketing courses – a list of free and paid courses to learn content marketing fast.

 Facebook is a great sales channel for eCommerce websites.
-Besides using traditional image and video ads, one of the most efficient ways to promote your products is through dynamic ads.
+Besides traditional image and video ads, dynamic ads are one of the most efficient ways to promote your products.

 Facebook dynamic ads are very easy to set up.
-All you need is to upload your product feed to Facebook and configure the ad templates.
+You only need to upload your product feed to Facebook and configure the ad templates.

-Facebook will automatically fetch products from your inventory and show it to the audience you specify in your campaigns.
+Facebook will automatically fetch products from your inventory and show them to your target audience in your campaigns.
 This can be a new audience or people who have expressed interest in your website (this is called retargeting).

 During setup, you can add special features like discounts, create carousels, and customize the look and feel of your ads.

-If you’re selling multiple products in your store and you’re not using Facebook dynamic ads, then add this step on top of your to-do list.
+If you’re selling multiple products in your store and not using Facebook dynamic ads, add this step to your to-do list.
 You can get started by reading this guide from FB.

 Normally, not all users will convert the first time they visit your website.
 People will shop around, search for reviews, compare prices and features, and look for alternatives.

-One way to remind them about your products is to run retargeting campaigns on Facebook and on other websites on the internet.
+One way to remind them about your products is to run retargeting campaigns on Facebook and other websites on the internet.

-Facebook dynamic ads (explained above) are great but you can also utilize the Google network and show your ads on thousands on websites that display Google Ads on their pages.
+Facebook dynamic ads (explained above) are great, but you can also utilize the Google network and show your ads on thousands of websites that display Google Ads on their pages.

 What is nice about retargeting for eCommerce websites is that with the proper setup, you can configure the ads to display the actual products they visited from your store.

 For example, let’s say you’re selling engagement rings.
 A user clicks on your Facebook ad and visits your website.
-During his stay, he visits a number of products but leaves without purchase.
+During his stay, he visited several products but left without purchasing them.